 - Skills building: we undertake a wide variety of training and skill-sharing programs to build the capacities of video makers and activists in video production, distribution, online engagement and security.

 The core aims of EngageMedia are to:

-- assist individuals and groups, producing thought-provoking and informative media focussed on social and environmental issues, to distribute their work;
+- Assist individuals and groups, who produce thought-provoking and informative media on social and environmental issues, to distribute and engage audiences with their work

-- develop the digital media and Internet skills of independent multi-media producers and marginalised communities;
+- Develop the digital media and online skills of independent multimedia producers and marginalised communities

-- foster a regional network of producers, to assist each other in producing and distributing their work in the Asia-Pacific region;
+- Foster global and regional networks of media producers to assist each other in creating and distributing their work in the Asia-Pacific region and beyond

 The EngageMedia Team

 We are also fortunate to have established several key partnerships through out various projects.
 For a list of our project partners please see our partners page.

 If you are interested in working or volunteering with us please check our jobs page.